 - Presumed positive.

 If no (T) line appears in any of the windows, the test is positive for that drug.
 The sample should then be sent to a SAMHSA certified lab for further analysis using GC-MS technology.

 One of the most critical issues in drug screening today is interference from OTC drugs as they can cause false-positives.
 Almost always, these specimens get sent to the laboratory unnecessarily, leading to wasted time and money.
-This cup has been designed to reduce false-positives, it also employs a no flood system so over filling won’t affect the test.
+This cup has been designed to reduce false-positives, it also employs a no flood system so overfilling won’t affect the test.
 Compare this with other brands!

 Specimen validity test:

-This determines the integrity of the urine sample.
+The specimen validity test determines the integrity of the urine sample.